Skip to main content

 Negative nitrogen balance due to protein catabolism

-To report SUSPECTED ADVERSE REACTIONS, contact Chartwell RX, LLC. at 1-845-232-1683 or FDA at 1-800-FDA-1088 or www.fda.gov/medwatch.
+To report SUSPECTED ADVERSE REACTIONS, contact PAI Pharma at 1-800-845-8210 or FDA at 1-800-FDA-1088 or www.fda.gov/medwatch.

 Prednisolone Oral Solution Dosage and Administration

+Hormone therapy is an adjunct to and not a replacement for conventional therapy.
 Dosage should be decreased or discontinued gradually when the drug has been administered for more than a few days.

 The severity, prognosis, expected duration of the disease, and the reaction of the patient to medication are primary factors in determining dosage.
+If a period of spontaneous remission occurs in a chronic condition, treatment should be discontinued.

 Blood pressure, body weight, routine laboratory studies, including two-hour postprandial blood glucose and serum potassium, and a chest X-ray should be obtained at regular intervals during prolonged therapy.
 Upper GI X-rays are desirable in patients with known or suspected peptic ulcer disease.

 After a favorable response is noted, the proper maintenance dosage should be determined by decreasing the initial drug dosage in small decrements at appropriate time intervals until the lowest dosage which will maintain an adequate clinical response is reached.
 It should be kept in mind that constant monitoring is needed in regard to drug dosage.
 Included in the situations which may make dosage adjustments necessary are changes in clinical status secondary to remissions or exacerbations in the disease process, the patient’s individual drug responsiveness, and the effect of patient exposure to stressful situations not directly related to the disease entity under treatment.
-In this latter situation it may be necessary to increase the dosage of Prednisolone Oral Solution, USP for a period of time consistent with the patient’s condition.
+In this latter situation it may be necessary to increase the dosage of prednisolone oral solution for a period of time consistent with the patient’s condition.
 If after long-term therapy the drug is to be stopped, it is recommended that it be withdrawn gradually rather than abruptly.

 How is Prednisolone Oral Solution supplied